pebsconsulting/codalab-worksheets/codalab/apps/web/README.md

 anytime you make edits to the files in `static/js/bundle/`, `static/js/worksheet/`, and `static/less/`.

+You also must download the [Bower](https://bower.io) dependencies before deploying the site, as Bower is how we track all of our third-party remote dependencies.
+The NPM script for this is listed below as well.

 * **Compiling only JSX**: Compile all the JSX code into the `static/dist/` directory

         $ npm run jsx